-1 ensure they are connected to and receive notifications on the School Communication App and that they attend promptly and respond appropriately to all communication received from the school in regard to school sickness, medical alerts, and appropriately to attend appropriate and appropriate and appropriate attendance. and emergency notifications.
+1 ensure they are connected to and receive notifications on the School Communication App and that they attend promptly and respond appropriately to all communication received from the school in regard to school sickness, medical alerts, and emergency notifications.
 2 provide comprehensive emergency and health Information for EACH child at the time of enrolment including all medication requirements.
-Each Child's medical information should be updated annually via the "Child Medical Information Form" found on the School Communication App homepage under the "Forms" icon. (this should also include but not be limited to, past illnesses, allergies (including food allergies), medical practitioner contact information) 3 provide a Medical Condition Management Plan for each child and for each medical condition requiring consideration and specific responses (including but not limited to asthma management, anaphylaxis management, diabetes management, epilepsy management, allergy management, Food allergy/intolerance management) Information provided must be provided by a certified medical practitioner.
+Each Child's medical information should be updated annually via the "Child Medical Information Form" found on the School Communication App homepage under the "Forms" icon.

+(this should also include but not be limited to, current diagnosis', current medication, past illnesses, allergies (including food allergies), medical practitioner contact information) 3 provide a Medical Condition Management Plan for each child and for each medical condition requiring consideration and specific responses (including but not limited to neurodiversity, asthma management, anaphylaxis management, diabetes management, epilepsy management, allergy management, Food allergy/intolerance management) Information provided must be provided by a certified medical practitioner.
 4 ensure that all Medical Condition Management Plans are up to date and reviewed at least annually by a certified medical practitioner.
-5 ensure that their contact information and the information of their nominated emergency contacts are accurate and current.
+5 ensure that their child/children is/are supported to manage their own personal health and wellbeing (physical, psychological and psychosocial) and follow their health professional's advice in relation to ongoing conditions.
+This includes ensuring that each child's required prescribed medications are taken as recommended.
+6 ensure that their contact information and the information of their nominated - emergency contacts are accurate and current.
 Changes to this information should be communicated in writing promptly to the school via the identified communication pathway - "Forms "icon on the home page of the School Communication App.
-6 provide detailed information to the school to support the administering of medication at school if required.
-7 sign a consent upon enrolment to agree to have their child's temperature tested via a non-contact temperature testing device if the child displays signs or symptoms of being unwell.
-8 sign at the time of enrolment, to consent or not, for their child/children to receive analgesic (paracetamol) for mild pain or discomfort experienced at school or during a school event.
-9 provide immunisation records for each child upon enrolment.
+7 provide detailed information to the school to support the administering of medication at school if required.
+8 sign a consent upon enrolment to agree to have their child's temperature tested via a non-contact temperature testing device if the child displays signs or symptoms of being unwell.
+9 sign at the time of enrolment, to consent or not, for their child/children to receive analgesic (paracetamol) for mild pain or discomfort experienced at school or during a school event.
+10 provide immunisation records for each child upon enrolment.
 The Department of Health requires the records be The Australian Immunisation Register (AIR) immunisation history statement.
-This applies to all children, for all year groups (kindergarten, preprimary, Year 1-12), including those from overseas.
-The Immunisation History Statement document must not be more than 2 months old.
-10 act promptly and follow the directions and guidance of the Co-Principals regarding the management of sick or injured children, particularly in relation to attending school promptly to pick up their sick or injured child and keeping children at home if they have a communicable disease or condition.
-11 provide an absentee note for all child absences even if the child is sent home and or is required to stay at home as a result of sickness or injury.
+This applies to all children, for all year groups (kindergarten, pre- primary, Year 1-12), including those from overseas.
+11 The Immunisation History Statement document must not be more than 2 months old.
+11 act promptly and follow the directions and guidance of the Co-Principals regarding the management of sick or injured children, particularly in relation to attending school promptly to pick up their sick or injured child and keeping children at home if they have a communicable disease or condition.
+12 provide an absentee note for all child absences even if the child is sent home and or is required to stay at home as a result of sickness or injury.
 Absentee notes can be submitted quickly using the School Communication App under the "Attendance" icon from the App's home page.